Yaass1ne/RH-recrutement-app/README.md

 - Semantic CV-to-job matching and scoring using advanced NLP.
 - AI-generated interview questions and scoring through GPT-3.5.
 - Automatic email notifications for candidate interviews.
-- Admin interface for easy job and candidate management and logs.
+- Admin interface for easy job and candidate management.

 ---